Colonel Routh Goshen: Death and burial

-He died at his farm on Amwell Road in Middlebush, New Jersey on February 12, 1889.
+Caley died at his farm on Amwell Road in Middlebush, New Jersey on February 12, 1889.
 He had been living in Franklin Township for about 15 years.
 By the time of his death, he had accumulated a valuable estate.
 In his will he left everything to his adopted daughter Francis then the wife of Henry Sylvester.
-If she were to die without any heirs, Goshen wanted his estate to go to his sister, Margaret Caley Gelling of Rochester, New York.
+If she were to die without any heirs, Caley wanted his estate to go to his sister, Margaret Caley Gelling of Rochester, New York.
 His will was contested by his ex-wife Mary Welch who was living with family in Elgin, Illinois.

 His funeral was described in the following manner:

 The farm house of the dead giant was thronged with villagers long before the hour fixed for the funeral.
 The remains had been placed in a coffin eight feet long and three feet wide.
 It was covered with cloth and had been specially made for the deceased.
 After the funeral services were over the coffin was borne on the shoulder of eight sturdy farmers to a wagon which was standing in the road about 100 yd from the house.
 Undertaker Van Duyn said he could not find a hearse large enough to hold the giant's coffin.
 The pall bearers had a hard struggle in carrying the remains down the incline leading from the house to the road and when they deposited the coffin in the wagon, beads of perspiration stood out on their foreheads.
 A large crowd followed the remains to the Middlebush cemetery, where the interment took place.

 He was originally buried without a tombstone for fear his body would be dug up and put on display.
 The cemetery is the Cedar Grove Cemetery in Middlebush, New Jersey.
 His tombstone reads "Col. Routh Goshen, Middlebush Giant, 1837-1889".

-Discovery of Goshen's Manx origins

-The connection between Arthur Caley and his alias Colonel Goshen was not well known by the public for years after Caley's death in 1889.
-In the last months of his life, it was reported that Goshen told that his real name was the similar-sounding Arthur Crowley, that he had been born on the Isle of Man about seventy years before, and that the stories previously told about his life were lies.
-An article about Caley and Goshen entitled "The Mystery of Arthur Caley, the Manx Giant" was published in 1962 in the Journal of Manx Museum.
-In 1965 The New York Times ran an article about the life of Arthur Caley.

-Then in 1980, a letter was sent to the Middlebush Reformed Church stating that his real name was "Arthur James Caley", and claiming he was born in the village of Sulby on the Isle of Man in 1827.
-This would have him 62 years old when he died.
-In 2011 the book The Manx Giant: The Amazing Story of Arthur Caley was published that further documented Caley's life before and after becoming Colonel Goshen.